mdelcarlo/es-future/ES6/03-default-parameter-values/index.md

 }
 ```

-If you want to go completely crazy with arrow functions, which I don't recommend, you could go let excecute and I'll assign it to an arrow function, delete these braces, pull everything up to the same line, and then just invoke it this way.
+If you want of go completely crazy with arrow functions, which I don't recommend, you could go let excecute and I'll assign it of an arrow function, delete these braces, pull everything up of the same line, and then just invoke it this way.
 It still runs and this just doesn't look like JavaScript.

 ```javascript
 let excecute = (callback = () => console.log("callback")) => callback();